hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
 For a very elementary treatment, see [my notes on dimensional analysis](https://hapax.github.io/assets/dimensional-analysis.pdf).

-*Where is the physics?* You might think that since all we do is algebra, there is no physics here at all!
+*Where is the physics?* You might think that dimensional analysis is algebra rather than physics.
 But to avoid parametric overload, we need to whittle down our factors until we have a manageable number.
 Sometimes we can do this by physical reasoning (e.g. the equivalence principle in Exercise 1), or restricting to situations where factors are negligible (e.g. a slowly moving sphere).
-Sometimes, neither of these works, and we just have to go out, do experiments, and see what varies (e.g. isochronism and viscosity).
+Sometimes, neither of these works, and we just have to go out, do experiments, and see how things vary (e.g. isochronism and viscosity).
 None of these operations necessarily involves hard maths, but they are definitely all physics!